- Course Code: BB258S

 - Entry Requirements

 Students looking to start on a Higher Apprenticeship will need a Level 3 qualification.
+You will also be required to have at least a grade C in GCSE Maths and English.

 You will have an initial assessment when you come in for an interview, and this will show the level of English and maths qualifications, known as functional skills, that you will study alongside your apprenticeship.